GetLiberated/PL-Final-Project/README.md

    - Develop -> "Allow Remote Automation"
 - Install JDK 1.8u212
 - Download latest <a href="https://github.com/savageRex/EzBimay/releases/latest/download/EzBimay.jar" target="_blank">`release`</a>
-- Double click the .jar file
+- Double click the .jar file.

+### Important
+> The program will become not responding after you clicked log in for a while (This is normal.)

 ---